Is it Irritable Bowel Syndrome?

-At Ignite, I primarily practice in functional gut disorders and other gut diseases.
-IBS is very near and dear to my heart – as someone who has suffered from IBS and has seen the impact nutrition and a holistic approach to IBS management can make, I’m a huge advocate that everyone with IBS should be involved with a dietitian.
+At Ignite, as a gut health dietitian, I primarily practice in functional gut disorders and other gut diseases.
+IBS is very near and dear to my heart.
+I have suffered from IBS and has seen the impact nutrition and a holistic approach to IBS management can make.
+As such, I’m a huge advocate that everyone with an IBS diagnosis should be involved with a registered dietitian.

-Interestingly enough, many of my clients come to me ‘kinda/sorta’ diagnosed with IBS – they aren’t very confident in their diagnosis, or what it means.
-They’ve had all other gut conditions ruled out, and often they’re left with a ‘well I guess you have IBS’ diagnosis, and occasionally advice to eat more fibre.
+Interestingly enough, many of my clients come to me ‘kinda/sorta’ diagnosed with IBS.
+They aren’t very confident in their diagnosis, or what it means.
+They’ve had all other gut conditions ruled out.
+And often they’re left with a ‘well I guess you have IBS’ diagnosis.
+And they are occasionally advised to eat more fibre.

 There appears to be a lack of confidence in the medical community as to how to best manage these patients¹.
-It’s no wonder – I really believe that those with IBS require individualized nutrition advice to manage their symptoms.
-Each patient is different and does best when receiving practical nutrition advice from a dietitian trained in gut health and IBS management.
+It’s no wonder – I really believe that those with IBS diagnoses require individualized nutrition advice to manage their IBS symptoms.
+Each patient is different.
+Therefore, each patient does best when receiving practical nutrition advice from a registered dietitian trained in IBS management.

 - Why is IBS under-treated?

 IBS used to be a diagnosis of exclusion.
 Meaning other conditions, like celiac, gastrointestinal viruses/bugs, and inflammatory bowel disease are ruled out or not suspected.
 Now, we’ve moved towards ruling these out, if suspected, followed by confirmation of diagnostic criteria.